UAV Multispectral Imaging

 Cucumber abd Pumpkin crops have been made available for the project at the OSU Waterman Farm and at the OSU Western Agricultural Research Station.
 MS students have collected multispectral images of the crops under healthy and unhealthy considtions (plants affected by PM and DM).
-These images will be used to derive and train the image processing algortihms that will be capable of detecting the diseases.
+These images are being used to derive classifiers capable of detecting the diseases.

 Lisa Fiorentini, Dept. of Electrical and Computer Engineering, OSU

 Wladimiro Villarroel, Dept. of Electrical and Computer Engineering, OSU

 James Jasinski, Dept. of Extension, OSU